practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 $
 ```

-That are in case of the microbenchmark program these commands:
+In case of the microbenchmark program, it's these commands:

 ```
 $ native-image \